 Site Features

-- State of Disrepair: Dilapidated buildings, abandoned medical equipment, broken windows.
+- State of disrepair: Dilapidated buildings, abandoned medical equipment, broken windows.

 - Access: Limited access, requiring discretion and caution.